 8. Since no error apparent on the face of record has been pointed out by the applicant in the instant Review Application, warranting review of the order, in terms of the law laid down by the Hon'ble Supreme Court in the aforementioned cases, the present Review Application is misconceived and is liable to be dismissed.

-9. In the result, the Review Application is dismissed at the circulation stage itself.
+9. Resultantly, this Review Application is dismissed.

-(Ramesh Singh Thakur)
+(Ramesh Singh Thakur) Judicial Member

-Judicial Member

-rn

 (Navin Tandon) Administrative Member